-The Vondel Prize is a biennial award of €5000 for translation into English of full length Dutch or Flemish language works of literary merit and general interest.
+The Vondel Prize is a biennial award of €5000 for translation into English of full length Dutch language works of literary merit and general interest.

 Named after the most prominent Dutch poet and playwright of the 17th century, Joost van den Vondel, the prize was first awarded in 1996 and is sponsored by the Foundation for the Production and Translation of Dutch Literature.